Cognitive Test for Dementia: Detect Early

 Cognitive Test for Dementia – Final Thoughts

-People who suspect they or someone they know may be experiencing cognitive decline should seek professional medical advice as soon as possible.
-This could include talking to a primary care physician or a specialist in cognitive disorders.
+People who feel they, or someone they know, may be experiencing cognitive decline should seek professional medical advice as soon as possible.
+Start by talking to a primary care physician or a specialist in dementia.

 Early diagnosis and treatment can help slow the progression of dementia and improve quality of life for both the individual and their caregivers.